Silicrex/PokemonBreedingSimulator/README.md

      Friendship stat is at least a certain value).
 Prepare any friendship berries (the ones which lower EVs but raise friendship; Pomeg Berry, Kelpsy Berry, Qualot Berry, Hondew Berry, Grepa Berry, and/or Tamato Berry).
-It only takes a Soothe Bell (held item to have the Togepi hold which multiplies friendship gained) and 8 (~~pending confirmation~~ confirmed for hatched -> Soothe Bell -> 8 friendship berries -> any level up) of these berries to have enough to evolve (then you can just win a battle and the XP share will be enough to cause Togepi to level up and evolve).
+It only takes a Soothe Bell (held item to have the Togepi hold which multiplies friendship gained) and 8 (~~pending confirmation~~ confirmed for hatched -> Soothe Bell -> 8 friendship berries -> any level up on togepi/azurill (_later edit:_ Doesn't seem to be the case for Riolu, not sure if it depends on species or what makes the difference; needs further research)) of these berries to have enough to evolve (then you can just win a battle and the XP share will be enough to cause Togepi to level up and evolve).
 You only need to do this when making a replacement, so at worst 6 times (initial, 1IV, 2IV...
 5IV).
 This does trade breeding expense for other expenses.
 Up to you which area you'd rather invest more time into (Though, the berries can be done 100% passively.
 You just need to plant them, water them one time, and them come back 36 hours later to 2-5x your supply.
 Game doesn't need to be on.).